 Established in 2010, The Dick Grimm Award honours Canadian Golf Hall of Famer Richard “Dick” Grimm whose legendary service to the Canadian Open and the Canadian golf industry is unparalleled in Canadian golf history.
-It alternates each year being awarded to members of the Canadian golf media and someone from the Canadian golf industry who has made a significant lifetime contribution to Canadian golf.
-Dick Grimm passed away in May 2014.
+Dick Grimm passed away in May of 2014.

 The Dick Grimm Award is a lifetime achievement award presented annually by the Golf Journalists Association of Canada that recognizes an individual who has made an outstanding contribution to Canadian golf.
 The Dick Grimm award winner is selected by past presidents of the Golf Journalists Association of Canada based on specific selection and voting criteria.

 Decorated for his journalistic efforts, Mckay began his career in radio before transitioning to write for SCOREGolf, Golf Canada, Pro Shop Magazine, Ontario Golf, the Hamilton Spectator and various publications in the United States and Germany.

 A multi-sport journalist, he would also receive the James H. Ellery Memorial Award from the American Hockey League, three media awards for provincial gymnastics, a SCOREGolf award in 1981 and was honoured by the Ontario Golf Hall of Fame with the Lorne Rubenstien Award in 2015.